zoisite-rb/zoisite-rb/guides/source/autoloading_and_reloading_constants.md

 Introduction
 ------------

 INFO.
-This guide documents autoloading, reloading, and eager loading in Rails applications.
+This guide documents autoloading, reloading, and eager loading in Zoisite applications.

 In an ordinary Ruby program, you explicitly load the files that define classes and modules you want to use.
 For example, the following controller refers to `ApplicationController` and `Post`, and you'd normally issue `require` calls for them: